fede2cr/CircuitPython_WifiCar/README.en.md

 ### WebREPL
 The Web version of the REPL is almost ready to be used.
 First you must import the  `webrepl_setup` module, which handles enabling the WebREPL permanently, as well as defining an access  password.

-*Note: CircuitPython does not have a limit for the ammount of conextions which is why it should be easy to do a brute force dictionary attack to guestt the password.
-For this reason, outside an educational environment it is recommented to either to use a secure password, o disable WebREPL altogether.*
+*Note: CircuitPython does not have a limit for the ammount of conextions which is why it should be easy to do a brute force dictionary attack to guest the password.
+For this reason, outside an educational environment it is recommended to either to use a secure password, o disable WebREPL altogether.*

 ```python